project-rig/rig/README.md

     py.test --proxy --spinnaker PROXY_HOSTNAME WIDTH HEIGHT --bmp PROXY_HOSTNAME

+Note that the proxy must be used for both the SpiNNaker connection and the BMP.

 ### Test coverage checking

 To get a test coverage report run one of the following: